carolinefrance/bank-fs/README.md

 *	npm start
 > app is now visible on your local computer in the browser at [http://localhost:3000/](http://localhost:3000/)

+Open the directory with the front end app files in your code editor.
+* cd/bank-fs

+Install the following dependencies:
+*	npm install express, mongoose
+> enables connection to the Express web server and mongo database

+To run:
+* npm start

 ### Technologies Used
 # Create React App